Safe, Confidential Housing For Those Experiencing Domestic Violence

-A person experiencing domestic violence is often in serious danger.
-Center for Domestic Peace provides a safe, confidential refuge for victims of domestic violence and sex trafficking and their children.
-Shelter staff helps individuals evaluate their options and make future plans.
-Shelter residents also receive medical assistance, food and clothing, support groups, children’s services, parenting groups, housing assistance, child care, and transportation.
+Center for Domestic Peace provides a safe, confidential refuge for victims of domestic violence and sex trafficking and their children when no other options exist.
+The facility at an undisclosed location in Marin County.
+Our hotline staff will help you assess alternative safe housing options and your need for emergency shelter.
+Once at the shelter, staff helps individuals evaluate their options and make future plans.
+Shelter services also includes medical assistance, food and clothing, support groups, children’s services, parenting groups, housing assistance, child care, and transportation.

-With the help of support services, residents begin the process of transitioning to independent, violence-free lives, and obtain permanent housing.
-Please contact one of the hotlines for more information.
-English: 415.924.6616
+With the help of these supportive services, residents determine the right next steps for themselves including how to transition to independent, violence-free lives, and obtain housing after a shelter stay.
+Please contact our hotlines for more information:

-Center for Domestic Peace is the only organization in Marin County that provides transitional housing coupled with support programs for women and their children.
-Second Step was one of the first such programs of its type in the nation.
-The facility was opened in 1983 and provides a communal room for support meetings, potluck dinners, an art room for children's activities, and an outdoor area with a play structure.
-In 2003, additional units were secured and added.
-Today, there are 21 units!
-Please contact our administrative offices for more information 415.457.2464.
+Center for Domestic Peace is the only organization in Marin County that provides transitional housing coupled with support programs specifically for domestic violence victims.
+Second Step was one of the first such programs of its type in the nation when it opened in 1983.